Diversity & Inclusion Committee

 Yinneke de Hoop

 Sezen Sümer is a legal assistant and education coordinator at the Faculty of Aerospace Engineering (Education & Student Affairs) at TU Delft.
 While she is mainly involved with legal subjects, she is also involved in various projects within the faculty.
 In her spare time she works as a volunteer for refugees (VluchtelingenWerk Nederland).
 She also likes to travel, photograph and dance as much as possible.

-Lianne van Roekel is a member of the faculty communication team.
-Together with the student communication team, she is responsible for all the communication to prospective Bachelor and Master students.
-She also organises faculty events such as the opening of the academic year and the new year’s breakfast with her other communication colleagues.
-In her free time, she pursues numerous hobbies, such as volleyball and reading fiction.
+Frandjescka Balootje is a member of the communication team of Aerospace Engineering.
+She is mainly responsible for all the external communication, but is also involved in various projects within the team.
+Next to that she is also the Alumni Relations Coordinator for AE Alumni & the Mentor Alumni Programme.
+She organizes faculty events such as the opening of the academic year and the new year’s breakfast with her other communication colleagues.
+In her free time, she is a presenter, writer and actress.